Rudi is my nickname. I studied Natural Sciences. I was introduced to the name Rudolf Ludwig Carl Virchow while I studied Human Pathology.

 Professor Rudolf Siebert’s ‘Dialectical Theory of Religion’ proposes three global alternative futures of human society.
 His second alternative Future, the entirely militarized society, is a product of his creative imagination without any correspondence to the present-day reality called Military Service.
-He should at the least describe the name of the country to which his imagined militarized society may belong.
+I ask Rudolf to describe the name of the country to which his imagined militarized society may belong.
 The military is a very sophisticated professional service and the professional soldier is unwilling and is unprepared to manage the affairs of the society in which he may live.

 For example, the problem of civilian unrest in Hong Kong cannot be managed by professional military service.
 The military does not believe in the use of tactics used by the Police Service to manage civilian unrest or street protests.
 A professional soldier does not use a baton, teargas, water cannon, taser gun, or rubber bullets.
 Do you want the professional soldier to abandon his training to embrace the role of the policeman?